-Steps the school/trust will take
+Steps we will take

-The school/trust will take every reasonable step to address the complainant's concerns, and give them a clear statement of the school's/trust's position and their options.
-The school/trust will maintain the role of an objective arbiter throughout the process, including when meetings are held with individuals.
-The school/trust will follow this complaints procedure as normal (as outlined above) wherever possible.
+We will take every reasonable step to address the complainant's comments, and give them a clear statement of our position and their options.
+We will maintain our role as an objective arbiter throughout the process, including when we meet with individuals.
+We will follow our complaints procedure as normal (as outlined above) wherever possible.